 How to Use INT in Excel?

-Based on the above INT in Excel spreadsheet, let’s consider these examples and see the SUBTOTAL function return based on the syntax of the INT formula in excel.
+Based on the above INT in the Excel spreadsheet, let us consider these examples and see the SUBTOTAL functionSUBTOTAL FunctionThe SUBTOTAL excel function performs different arithmetic operations like average, product, sum, standard deviation, variance etc., on a defined range. return based on the syntax of the INT formula in Excel.

-Apply the INT formula =INT(A1) to get 214
+We must apply the INT formula =INT(A1) to get 214.

-Using the formula =INT(-3.6) to get -4
+Using the formula =INT(-3.6) to get -4.

-Here are a few examples, where it is generally used.
+Here are a few examples where it is generally used.

-- Extracting dates from a date and time table
+- Extracting dates from a date and timetable

 - Cash denomination calculator